 VideoEvaluating Climate Change Impacts and Adaptation in Southern Africa

-Conference on Climate Change and Development Policy - Plenary 2Climate change Water use Renewable energy sources
+Conference on Climate Change and Development Policy - Plenary 2Climate change Water use Renewable energy

 Policy workshopDevelopment finance - a role for foreign assistance